Born: July 25, 1972

 Her HarperCollins 2014 release, Made For You, utilizes both her graduate degree in Southern Literature and her personal experience with stalkers in a story about a killer who terrorizes a small North Carolina town.

 Her first picture book (Bunny Roo, I Love You) was released in April 2015.
 It was written while she was in the hospital with her baby, who was very sick.
-Her second picture book, Baby Dragon, Baby Dragon!, will release in 2017.
-Both picture books are with Penguin/Nancy Paulsen Books.
+Her second picture book, Baby Dragon, Baby Dragon!, will release in 2019.
+A third, Bunny Roo and Duckling Too will follow.
+All three picture books are with Penguin/Nancy Paulsen Books.

 Under the name Ronnie Douglas, Melissa has written several adult romances as well-- the self-published Unlawful, as well as Undaunted and Unruly (via HarperCollins).

-2016 brought the release of her newest YA book, Seven Black Diamonds, which is the first in a new two-book faery series.
+2016 and 2017 brought the release of her newest YA books, Seven Black Diamonds, which is the first in a new two-book faery series.
 (It has no relation whatsoever to the Wicked Lovely series.)
-The sequel, One Blood Ruby, releases in 2017.
+The sequel, One Blood Ruby, released in 2017.

 Currently, Melissa resides in Arizona.